 It happens with a do-able plan that addresses all the layers of picky eating!

 All of that starts with a positive eating environment and the try it bite rule doesn’t create that.
-To build on that positive environment, I’m sharing my unique 2-step process that moves a child from picky eater to healthy child with you in a free new workshop series.
+To build on that positive environment, you can join me in our free workshop for some first steps!

 The 2019 Mealtime Works Scholarship Winners